 Her message was simple but as personal as it gets: Who does God say I am?
 What does My Father whisper about me when it’s just us together?
 I’ve never been bold enough to ask, but with Sara’s urging I find myself inquiring with the trust of a child.
 Lord, who am I to You?

-He says He sees me.
+He lets me know He sees me.

 His sweet affirmation is the only one I need.
 I can rest there.